 3. Hiring Practices Fail to take into Consideration the Corporate Brand

-- Everyone employed in your establishment should not only know the brand, but more importantly, understand its history, its reasoning, and its applicability to the client.
+- Everyone employed in your establishment should not only know the brand but, more importantly, understand its history, reasoning, and applicability to the client.

 - Ask yourself: If you were to draw your brand as a person, and give it a personality, how many of your employees measure up?

 - Sales teams are trained to focus on the product or service and pay little attention to the brand value, and thus rarely share that value proposition to prospective clients.

 - Ask yourself: How well does your client know your brand beyond the logo or slogan?
 Can they recite your story?

 No matter how good your product or service is, there will always be customers who are short of being satisfied:

 - If a client is unsatisfied, there are no pre-fabricated strategies that can be quickly and easily proposed to assist the client in ‘feeling better’ about the displeasure.

 - If a client has questions about ‘rumors’ of the product/service, employees are unaware of such ‘rumors’; therefore, there is no forethought as to how to respond.